Limited availability of Help Desk over Christmas and New Year holidays.

 For information about VUMC’s YouTube presence, please see their Social Media Toolkit.

-- First, if your office does not already have a directory on the streaming server, go to the ITS Media Services page, scroll down to Streaming Content Storage, and fill out the form to request space.
+- If you or your office do not already have a directory on the streaming server, go to the VUIT Media Services page, scroll down to Storage Request Form, and fill it out.
+Alternatively, if you only have a few small videos to upload, you can vshare them to email@example.com.

 - Do not submit any videos to Web Communications for YouTube that contain copyrighted material.
 You must be able to show that you have permission to use all video clips, music, etc. that are featured in your video.